slavivo/open_evaluation/README.md

 python src/generation.py -m mixed
 ```

-First you need to specify the form of generaion.
+First you need to specify the form of generation.
 The program can either generate questions based on a text file describing the problem (-t text) or based on a given keyword(s) (-t keyword).
 The first variant should containt questions that test all the important aspects of the text, while the second variant should generate questions that test the understanding of the given keyword(s).

 You can also use -c or --czech to specify if the input text is in Czech language; -f or --file to specify path for file that contains input text and -m or --mode to specify the type of questions generated (yn - yes/no, alt - alternative, tf - true/false, wh - who/what/where/when/why/how, whmc - same as before but multi-choice, cloze - fill-in-the-blank, clozemc - same as before but multi-choice, mixed - all the above).